makersacademy/takeaway-challenge/lib/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

+For the list of dishes I referred to the rubric to get examples of items to include in the menu, just to save time on the non-code stuff.